SuperHackio/GalaxyBMSConverter/README.md

   - The MIDI file you want to convert must be a properly formatted MIDI.
 - \[Optional\] Choose a BMS Track to put your Timing Track & Chords into (Usually Track 0)
 - \[Optional\] Setup your Chords
-- Set the Loop Points for your MIDI (in clock pulses.
+- Set the Loop Points for your MIDI (in clock pulses, also known as Ticks.
 This is relative to whatever the MIDI file has for it's PPQN)
   - Set both to 0 to have your MIDI not loop at all
   - Set both to -1 to repeat the entire MIDI
   - Try to align your loop points to a full Measure